-• The school has a policy regarding the administration and managing of medicines on the school site.
+The school has a policy regarding the administration and managing of medicines on the school site.
 Parents need to contact the School Office if medication is recommended by Health Professionals to be taken during the school day.
-On a day to day basis Mrs Walker generally oversee the administration of any medicines.
-As a staff we have regular training and updates of conditions and medication affecting individual students so that several named staff are able to manage medical situations.
+On a day-to-day basis Mrs Boyce generally oversee the administration of any medicines.
+As a staff we have regular training and updates of conditions and medication affecting individual students so that several named staff can manage medical situations.